The game board is a map of 6 continents divided into 42 territories.

 Note: On a single turn, you may receive no more than 2 extra armies above and beyond those you receive for the matched sets of cards you trade in.

-Hints: No matter how many armies you receive at the start of your turn, deploy them carefully-either to prepare for an attack or to defend against one.
-It is good military strategy to move your armies to the front, heavily fortifying territories that border enemy territories.
+Tip: No matter how many armies you receive at the start of your turn, deploy them carefully-either to prepare for an attack or to defend against one.
+It is a an excellent military strategy to move your armies to the front, heavily fortifying territories that border enemy territories.

 After placing your armies at the beginning of your turn, decide if you wish to attack at this time.